marekpsenka/marekpsenka.github.io/content/blog/rust-error-handling-part-two/index.md

 }
 ```

-## Composing to make breakfast
+## Composing to Make Breakfast

 Composition is a fundamental tool in programming and allows us to solve huge problems by breaking
 them up into small puzzles that can be cracked individually.
 It is hard for any intelligence -
 human or artificial - to reason about a complex system by observing all its moving parts.
 It helps
 a great deal to form abstractions and build the solution layer by layer: from the small cogs to
 movements and on to the whole clockwork.
-To show how this abstract framework relates to error
+To show how this abstract framework can be applied to error
 handling in Rust, let's consider our coffee machine a part of a larger system designed
 to make breakfast: